Abhishek7574/Covid_Death_analysis_using_sql_tableau/README.md

 ## Notes

 - The data used in this analysis is up to December 2023.
-- Please refer to the original data source [Our World in Data](https://ourworlddata.org) for any updates or additional information.
+- Please refer to the original data source [Our World in Data - COVID-19 Deaths](https://ourworldindata.org/covid-deaths) for any updates or additional information.

 Feel free to use, share, and contribute to this repository.
-If you have any questions or suggestions, please open an issue or contact [your_username](link_to_your_github_profile).
+If you have any questions or suggestions, please open an issue or contact [Abhishek kumar](www.linkedin.com/in/abhishek-kumar-b22786289)
+.

 Happy Analyzing!